 Join expert, local guides to summit three spectacular peaks in Durmitor National Park, including a thrilling scramble up Bobotov Kuk.

 Feeling inspired?
-Check out our full collection of mountain climbing adventures, taking you out of work, and up the highest mountains in the world.
+Check out our full collection of mountain climbing adventures, taking you up the highest mountains in the world.